robrwo/perl-Test-MixedScripts/README.md

 The `=for` directive is not consistently copied relative to the sections that occur in by [Pod::Weaver](https://metacpan.org/pod/Pod%3A%3AWeaver).

+## Other Limitations

+This will not identify confusable characters from the same scripts.

 # SEE ALSO

 [Test::PureASCII](https://metacpan.org/pod/Test%3A%3APureASCII) tests that only ASCII characters are used.